Just over 200 years ago, plans were shown off to replace the venerable London Bridge with a massive single-span iron bridge.

 This was a single span bridge with an arch no less than 600 feet wide, and a full 65 feet of clearance above the Thames.
 By comparison, the current London Bridge has a clearance of just 29 feet.

-The height of the bridge comes from the confusion about how to deal with cargo ships which were currently blocked from getting further upstream than the old London Bridge.
+The height of the bridge comes from the confusion about how to deal with cargo ships that were currently blocked from getting further upstream than the old London Bridge.

 There would then be docks and wharfs built between the new London Bridge and Blackfriars.